746. Min Cost Climbing Stairs

 - Knowing the answer, i implementing it in go language for better performance, also using only 2 variable as we only need two most recently used value of the

-array in our quick draftpython
+totalarray in our quick draftpythoncode

 func min(a int,b int) int {